 This Mexican Street Corn Casserole is baked all in one dish, and ready to serve in just an hour!
 Enjoy this delicious vegetarian casserole the whole family will love.

 A Fan Fave Vegetarian Casserole

+If you’ve been around here awhile, you know we love a good casserole recipe.
+And this casserole is no exception!
 This Mexican street corn casserole is not only flavor-packed and deliciously cheesy, but it’s also a meatless meal that’s ready to enjoy in an hour.
 What’s not to love?!

-How to Make Mexican Street Corn Casserole (step by step)
+How to Make Mexican Street Corn Casserole

 - Preheat and Prepare: Preheat the oven to 375ºF and grease a 9×13-inch casserole dish.
 Then, add the corn, black beans, pinto beans, diced tomatoes, red onion, rice, chiles, jalapeños, cotija cheese, garlic powder, chili powder, cumin, salt, pepper, paprika, broth, heavy cream, greek yogurt, and hot sauce into the casserole dish.